StrangeBeeCorp/docs/docs/thehive/installation/installation-methods.md

 ### :material-docker: Docker

-Deploy TheHive as a single container using [the official pre-built Docker images](https://hub.docker.com/r/strangebee/TheHive).
-See [Running TheHive with Docker](../installation/docker.md) for instructions.
+TheHive image is available on [Docker Hub](https://hub.docker.com/r/strangebee/TheHive).
+To deploy TheHive with all required services using Docker Compose, see [Running TheHive with Docker](../installation/docker.md).

 ## Cluster deployment